versionpress/versionpress/docs/content/en/02-feature-focus/02-change-tracking.md

 Special treatment:

- * We don't track "revisions" in the WordPress sense, i.e. posts of a special type `revision`.
-Git versions are our "revisions".
+ * We don't track WordPress **revisions**, i.e., posts of a type `revision`.
+Git versions are our revisions – more powerful, space efficient etc.
- * Drafts are treated specially because WordPress updates them quite often (easily after every keystroke when typing a title).
-VersionPress ignores most of such attempts to create new "versions" and only stores a new revision when the draft is saved or eventually published as a full post.
+ * **Drafts** are treated specially because WordPress updates them unnecessarily often.
+VersionPress ignores most of the internal updates and only stores a new revisions when a draft is saved or eventually published as a full post.
+     * (In more detail, the draft is first stored by VersionPress when the post state changes from `auto-draft` to `draft`.
+This happens either after title is filled in and the field loses focus, or after a couple of seconds timeout.
+The next revision of that draft is then created every time the user clicks *Save draft*, or, eventually, when he/she publishes the post.
+New revision is *not* created when the user clicks *Preview*.)
- * Attachments are special types of posts too.
+ * **Attachments** are special types of posts too.
 VersionPress tracks both the database change related to these post types as well as files created on the disk.

 ##### Postmeta